5 Types of Tooth Fractures: The Silent Epidemic, Part II

-Before we get to the five types of tooth fractures, let’s quickly look at a few cracks facts.
+Before we get to the five types of tooth fractures, let’s quickly look at a few facts about cracks.
 Tooth cracks are either termed “complete” or “incomplete” fractures.
-This simply describes whether one (incomplete) or both (complete) marginal ridges are involved with the crack.
-Fractures or cracks in teeth can be as simple as a craze line into the enamel to as complex as a root fracture in the middle or apical third.
-Along with that, sometimes we can meet patients who have no symptoms at all to those who have pain on biting and constant pain associated with the cracked tooth.
+This describes whether one (incomplete) or both (complete) marginal ridges are involved with the crack.
+Fractures or cracks in teeth can be as simple as a craze line in the enamel to as complex as a root fracture in the middle or apical third.
+Also, sometimes we can meet patients with no symptoms, those with pain from biting, and constant pain associated with the cracked tooth.

 Cracked Teeth Types